 Let's pretend the cloud doesn’t exist.
 For some, this idea is unimaginable today in the 21st century.
 You’ve never known anything else.
 The cloud has always been there.
-How could you live without cloud-based email or collaboration or find a new place without Google Maps leading the way?
+How could you live without cloud-based email or find a new place without Google Maps leading the way?

 For others, you’ve lived without the cloud and know how much better it has made things.
 You don’t need an atlas.
 You don’t have to queue up CDs to listen to music.
 And you can find that file you need in seconds.
 Life without it wasn’t all that long ago, but now there is no way you could live in a cloud-free world.

 Well, pretend there’s no cloud out there to help you through your day.
 Could you do it now that you're used to a cloud-first workplace and personal life?

 Let’s take a light-hearted look at what a workday would be like, both personally and professionally, without services driving what you do all day long.
 It's time to survive a day without using the cloud.

 The 6 A.M.
 Alarm